bk202/gcp_traffic_sign_classification/README.md

 3.Training data is not uploaded, but can be downloaded and pre-processed following Alex's tutorial, or ask the author of this repository for training data.

+5.Hyperparameters are defined in task.py, edit this file to configure hyperparameters.

 4.Run task.py to start training model, model will be loaded automatically everytime before training starts if a saved model exists, otherwise model will be trained from scratch.